thammit/mail/Documentation/Reference/PageTsConfig/Index.rst

    :Default: 0
    :Path: mod.web\_modules.mail.showContentTitle

-   If set to 1, then only content title, in which the link can be found, will be shown in the click statistics.
+   If set to 1, only the title/name (instead of the path) of a clicked target will be shown in the mail reports.
+This cost a bit performance, since the title/name has to be fetched and parsed from the target url.

 prependContentTitle
 -------------------